McKayHartman/Fitness-Website/Deliverables/Deliverable4/deliverable4.md

 Here are the results of the tests being run.
 ![Successful test cases](./images/test-cases.jpg)
 # Technology

+List the adopted technologies with a brief description and justification for choosing them.

 The list of adopted technologies our project utilizes is the following: